Microsoft Access Training Courses

 Microsoft Office Series

 Learn keyboard shortcuts, quick tips and tricks while learning to create and edit tables, forms, queries and reports.
-In the Intermediate course, students will learn to create advanced forms, reports, calculations using functions such as IF and other aggregate functions and will create summaries and simple macros.
-More experienced users can get started automating Access using macros and the Macro Designer environment or VBA (Visual Basic for Applications).
+In the Intermediate / advanced course, students will learn to create advanced forms, reports and queries and will create calculations using functions such as IF and various other functions in Microsoft Access.
+Students will also learn to create summaries in both queries and reports.
+More experienced users can get started automating Access using macros using the Macro Designer or VBA (Visual Basic for Applications).

 UPCOMING ACCESS COURSES